AzizMtg/Overthinkeely/README.md

 - Agents can challenge each other's conclusions
 - Web interface for easy use
 - Stores conversation history

+### 🎓 Inspirations

+This project is rooted in real traditions of philosophy and therapy:

+- **Socratic Dialogue** – testing ideas by letting opposing arguments clash until balance emerges
+- **Cognitive Behavioral Therapy (CBT)** – challenging anxious, extreme thoughts with evidence and rational counterpoints
+- **Dialectical Behavior Therapy (DBT)** – finding a middle path between emotional extremes
+- **Narrative Therapy** – treating problems as something external that can be “put on trial”

+In short: **Anxiety Court** turns timeless methods of reflection into a playful, interactive format.

+---

+### ⚖️ A Note to Law Students

+Yes, we know… real courts don’t actually work like this!
+This project is heavily inspired by *Ace Attorney* and courtroom drama in games, not legal accuracy.
+Think of it as a **theatrical metaphor** for inner dialogue rather than a simulation of real legal systems.
+If you’re a law student, forgive the liberties taken, the point is mental health support, not procedural accuracy :p

 ## Future Features